‘I would kill to be sexually harassed’: Top Australia official reportedly joked about assault

 The Liberal Party declined to comment on McQueen’s remarks or whether there would be any consequences for her.
 “The matters that you have raised are internal matters for the party,” it said in a statement.
 Prime Minister Scott Morrison’s office didn’t respond to a request for comment.

-The prime minister on Monday increased the number of women in his leadership team to seven from six previously, and formed a task force to shape policy on women’s issues, including safety and equality.
+The prime minister on Monday increased the number of women in his leadership team to seven from six, and he formed a task force to shape policy on women’s issues, including safety and equality.

-As part of the changes, the country’s top law official, Christian Porter, was removed from his role as he fights a defamation action against the state broadcaster over sexual assault claims.
-He has strenuously denied allegations that he assaulted a woman in January 1988 when she was 16 and he was 17.
+As part of the changes, the country’s top law official, Christian Porter, was removed from his role as he brings a defamation action against the state broadcaster over sexual assault claims.
+He has denied allegations that he assaulted a woman in January 1988 when she was 16 and he was 17.
 The country’s former defense minister, Linda Reynolds, was demoted over her handling of an alleged rape of a former government staff member by a colleague in her office nearly two years ago.

-Thousands of people took to the streets across Australian cities early this month calling for an end to violence against women.
+Thousands of people took to the streets across Australian cities this month calling for an end to violence against women.

 Since then, the claims have continued to pile up.
 Last week, local news outlets reported that a prayer room in Parliament House had been used for sexual encounters.
 A government adviser was fired after reportedly sharing an image of himself performing a sexual act on a female lawmaker’s desk.

 On Wednesday, Queensland police said they had received a complaint from a woman who allegedly had her photo taken by a conservative lawmaker while her underwear was visible.
-The lawmaker, Andrew Laming, has said he won’t contest the next election.
+The accused lawmaker, Andrew Laming, has said he won’t seek reelection.

 Janine Hendry, the main organizer of the protest marches, said McQueen’s comments are indicative of the Liberal Party’s general attitude to women.